Tia-Lowenthal/COMP30022_TeamTaco/README.md

 ### Hoh Family Artifact Register ###
 The Hoh Family Artifact Register is a web app which catalogues the Hoh Family's artifacts.

-It's features include:
+Its features include:
 * Registering family members securely using encrypted passwords
 * A signing in interface
 * An upload page which provides the ability of populating only the desired fields
 * The ability to create user defined tags for increased customisation
-    * A search page which enables the user to perform a text based search based on a variety of item fields as well as filtering based on tags, categories and price ranges
+* A search page which enables the user to perform a text based search based on a variety of item fields as well as filtering based on tags categories and price ranges